Effects of Gambling Addiction

 People who only know the addict through work or school may be unaware there’s a problem and believe they are genuinely helping by lending money or financial support.
 Without realizing it, they have been taken advantage of and have enabled the addict’s gambling issue.

-Get Help for a Gambling Problem Near You
+Find Help Near You for a Gambling Problem

 If you suspect you or a loved one may have a gambling problem, professional intervention is often the key to beating problem gambling and returning to a normal life.